thienan11/blogue/README.md

 To start the backend server, go into the backend directory and run `node index.js` or `nodemon index.js` when developing.

 To start the frontend client, go into the frontend directory and run `npm start`.

+## TODO

+- [ ] Add functionality to reset password (email verification when registering)

+- [ ] Add functionality to delete post(s)

+- [ ] For each post add ability to like and comment

+- [ ] Add post tags, possibly searching functionality?

+- [ ] Add way to view profile and settings?